Toolsets

 - Tools Overview: Optional capabilities and custom endpoints.

-- Roles: User groups that can use this toolset and their rate limits.
+- Roles: User groups that can access the toolset.

-- Audit: Provides detailed logs of individual configuration changes.
+- Audit: Detailed logs of individual configuration changes.

 Properties